|

 all having the same basic crystal structure but varying

-and Uvite, can be distinguished by their colors and
+and can be distinguished by their colors and

 The

-most popular and well known Tourmaline is Elbaite.
-It
+most popular and well known Tourmaline is the variety

-is the most colorful of all the gemstones and is available
+is the most colorful of all gems and is available

-(colorless), Bi-Color (usually pink and green, also blue and green), Blue, Blue-Green, Green, Indicolite (blue), Orange, Paraiba (containing copper), Pink, Rubellite (Ruby red
+(colorless), bi-color (usually pink or red and green, also blue and green), Indicolite (blue), Orange, Paraiba (containing copper), Rubellite (pink

 Siberite